 Observers visited each site prior to conducting the observation to determine if the road segment was usable.
 If a road segment proved unusable or inferior, observers chose an alternate segment of the road where they could more effectively observe the same traffic stream.
 Were that not possible, observers could choose the next available segment of the same roadway type from a list of pre-selected alternates.
-Since 2022 was the first year to visit most of the segments, several primary locations were deemed unsuitable and alternate sites were used.
+Since 2022 was the first year observers visited new segments, several primary locations were deemed unsuitable and alternate sites were used.
 Once any final observation location was determined, the observer drew a map as documentation for future visits.
 The 2023 survey utilized all the same segments from the 2022 survey collection effort with two exceptions.
 The two 2023 replacements were mapped and documented for use in future measures.
+All of the 2023 segments were usable for the 2024 measure.